 Cryptocurrency - Virtual Means of Payment

-As 2009, the first and publicly traded virtual currency Bitcoin appeared, many didn't even know what impact this had on both the financial market as well as for payments.
-Although Bitcoin was relatively unknown and useless at the beginning, its value from 2010 to 2017 has multiplied by 879,999 times.
-This exponentially increases in value has led to more and more attention being paid to cryptocurrencies and the promising blockchain technology hiding behind the cryptocurrencies.
-Seen by many experts as a means of payment of the future, they are finally permitted as a means of payment in many states.
+As the first and publicly traded virtual currency Bitcoin appeared in 2009, hardly anyone knew which impact this would have on both the financial market as well as the digital payment industry.
+Although Bitcoin was relatively unknown and useless at the beginning, its value has multiplied by 879,999 times from 2010 to 2017.
+This exponential increases in value has led to more and more attention being paid to cryptocurrencies and the promising blockchain technology behind the cryptocurrencies.
+Seen by many experts as as the future of payment, cryptocurrencies are finally permitted as means of payment in many states.
 As a result, this shows the success and importance that virtual currencies are taking today and take them in the future.

 What is a Cryptocurrency?

 A cryptocurrency is an independent digital currency and a recognized form of payment created by a programming code that uses blockchain technology as its foundation.
 A blockchain is a chain of several different datasets, called blocks, which are linked by cryptography.
 Cryptography ensures the confidentiality, integrity, authenticity, and commitment of the information in a blockchain.
 The processing and documentation of all digital transactions of the global participants take place via decentralized and jointly managed account books, called distributed ledger.
 The distributed ledger not only manages the recorded transaction.
 It also creates a consensus among all participating computers in a peer-to-peer network.
 The used consensus algorithm ensures that the replicated, shared and synchronized data is distributed across multiple sites, countries or institutions.
 This means that the distributed ledger is not a central administrator and not a data store.
 The distributed ledger manages the entire blockchain of a cryptocurrency and stores it on many computers.